AlfredoJF/gcp-mcp/README.md

 11. `check-bq-table-schema`: Get the schema of a BigQuery table.
 12. `dry-run-bq-query`: Perform a dry run of a BigQuery query to validate and estimate costs.
 (Note: The `projectId` argument specifies the project for job execution/billing.
 For cross-project queries, use fully qualified table names like `\`project-id.dataset-id.table-id\`` in your SQL.)
 13. `run-bq-query`: Execute a BigQuery query and return results.
 (Note: The `projectId` argument specifies the project for job execution/billing.
 For cross-project queries, use fully qualified table names like `\`project-id.dataset-id.table-id\`` in your SQL.)
+14. `list-bq-datasets`: List all BigQuery datasets in a project.

 ## Example Interactions